How it works

 Holiday lighting without owning, storing, or untangling anything.

 Curbstead is a marketplace, not an installation company.
-You request a free quote, we match you with one vetted local installer, and they hang, maintain, take down, and store the lights.
+You request a free quote, your request goes to at most one local installer, and they hang, maintain, take down, and store the lights.
 You never buy a strand or climb a ladder.

 Start to lit